tearflake/symbolmatch/docs/symbolmatch.md

 Input S-expression:

 ```
-((2 + 3) * )
+(mul (add 2 (mul)) 4)
 ```

-This fails because the factor after `*` is missing.
+This fails because the numbers are missing.
 The error report returns:

 ```
-Error: unexpected end of input at path [0, 2]
+Error: missing list elements at path [1, 2]
 ```

-This path identifies the location inside the nested expression where the parser expected a factor.
+This path identifies the location inside the nested expression where the parser expected a number.

 ## 4. conclusion